mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/4-chaos/DQKT-node-shutdown/README.md

-### Verify applicaton availablity when node is shutdown ungracefully.\r
+### Verify application availablity when node is shutdown ungracefully.\r
 \r
 #### Description\r
 Induce ungracefull node shutdown and check if application is rescheduled and verify its availability.\r